durganmcbroom/artifact-resolver/README.md

   configuring Artifact resolvers.
 - **ArtifactResolver** : As the name suggests, this resolves artifacts.
 More specifically it creates metadata about artifacts and then is able to return a tree of artifacts and their transitive dependencies.
-- **ArtifactMeta** : Metadata about an artifact, specific to different repository types.
+- **ArtifactMeta** : Metadata about an artifact including: links to resources(jar etc.), information about transitive dependencies and other repository specific data.
     - **Descriptor** : Information about where to find an artifact.
     - **TransitiveInfo** : Information about where to find transitive artifacts.
-- **Artifact** : A resolved artifact containing information about its metadata and children.
+- **Artifact** : A resolved artifact containing metadata and children.

 ### Examples